closemarketing/widgets-so-genesis/readme.txt

 *   New widget to insert videos from youtube/vimeo.

 = 0.5.1 =
-*   Solved fatal error without Woocommercer present.
+*   Solved fatal error without WooCommercer present.

 = 0.5 =
 *   Added Buttons for iOS apps and Android Apps.